 Another key point to consider is that while Target Display mode is in use, Apple specifically states that the iMac’s ports are not available for use; instead “[to] use external devices with your Mac, connect these devices directly to the Mac you want to use them with.”

 The best part about Target Display mode is using your Vertical Dock to keep your cables organized, including your iMac’s display cable.
 The cable can be routed through the Vertical Dock and installed just like any other compatible cable; the installation mirrors the process used for Apple's Thunderbolt cable.

-*For users of our MacBook Air dock, the iMac must have a mini-DisplayPort connection in order to be used as an external display.
+*For users of our MacBook Air and Stone docking stations, the iMac must have a mini-DisplayPort connection in order to be used as an external display.
 Any iMac later than 2010 with Thunderbolt cannot be used as an external display with our Vertical Dock for MacBook Air or the Stone Tethered Docking Station.